asalber/asalber.github.io/statistics/exercises/continuous_random_variables.md

 ## Exercise 12

 A diagnostic test to determine doping of athletes returns a positive outcome when the concentration of a substance in blood is greater than 4 $\mu$g/ml.
-If the distribution of the substance concentration in doped athletes follows a normal distribution model with mean 4.5 $\mu$g/ml and standard deviation 0.2 $\mu$g/ml, and in non-doped athletes follow a normal distribution model with mean 3 $\mu$g/ml and standard deviation 0.3 $\mu$g/ml,
+If the distribution of the substance concentration in doped athletes follows a normal distribution model with mean 4.5 $\mu$g/ml and standard deviation 0.2 $\mu$g/ml, and in non-doped athletes is normally distributed with mean 3 $\mu$g/ml and standard deviation 0.3 $\mu$g/ml,

 1.  what is the sensitivity and specificity of the test?
-2. If there are a 10% of doped athletes in a competition, what is the positive predicted value?
+2. If there is a 10% of doped athletes in a competition, what is the positive predicted value?

 <div><button class="solution">Show solution</button></div>
 <div id="solution" style="display: none">